MillenniumDB/wukong-engine/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] I have followed the commit/branch/PR naming conventions of this project
 - [ ] I have made corresponding changes to the documentation (if applicable)
 - [ ] I have added/updated tests, and they all pass (if applicable)
-- [ ] My branch is up-to-date with `develop` after a rebase, and all conflicts have been resolved (if applicable)
+- [ ] My branch is up-to-date with `main` after a rebase, and all conflicts have been resolved (if applicable)

 ## 🧪 Testing